Last Updated: June 11, 2020

 Changes to this Privacy Notice and Your Duty to Inform Us of Changes

-This version was last updated on January 14, 2020.
+This version was last updated on June 11, 2020.
 As you may already be aware, significant changes to the data protection laws in the EU, as well as the UK, went into effect on May 25, 2018, with similar changes having gone into effect for Californians on January 1, 2020.
-This privacy notice outlines, or provides mechanisms for exercising, most of your rights under the new laws including timelines for when you should expect to hear back from us.
+This privacy notice outlines, or provides mechanisms for exercising, most of your rights under these legal frameworks including timelines for when you should expect to hear back from us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.